cyberark/conjur/README.md

 Conjur provides:

-* **a role-based access policy language** which is used to define system components, their roles, privileges and metadata
+* **a role-based access policy language** to define system components, their roles, privileges and metadata
 * **a REST web service** to:
   * enroll and revoke identities
   * list roles and perform permission checks